QingTian1927/Coursera-QuizEX/README.md

 [
   {
     "number": "1",
-    "question": "Which of the following would most improve this literature review?", "choices": [
+    "question": "Which of the following is the most appropriate exploratory research question for this scenario?", "choices": [
       {
-        "text": "Replacing old studies with newer ones", "selected": false
+        "text": "Is social media harming young people?", "selected": false
       },
       {
-        "text": "Adding more citations from different countries", "selected": false
+        "text": "How do students aged 14–18 describe the influence of social media on their study habits and focus?", "selected": true
       },
       {
-        "text": "Identifying gaps in current findings and linking them to the proposed research question", "selected": true
+        "text": "How can schools stop students from using social media during study time?", "selected": false
       },
       {
-        "text": "Including a personal opinion about social media use", "selected": false
+        "text": "Why do students use TikTok so much?", "selected": false
       }
-    ]
+    ],
+    "correct": true
   }
 ]
 ```